Mathieu0321/F21-1010/class/lect/Lect-01/Lect-01.raw.md

 Can you make Money at computer science?

+Yes - it pays.
+The level of opportunity has never been better.

 What it takes to be successful?
 Success is Easy to explain.
 Be willing to do what other people are unwilling to do.
 How this applies to you - right